AlexGalays/abyssa-js/README.md

 ### Declarative properties

+When creating a State instance with an option object, the following properties have a special meaning and are reserved for abyssa:
+`data`, `enter`, `exit`, `enterPrereqs`, `exitPrereqs`, `update`
+All other properties should be child states.

 #### enter (params: Object, userData: Any): void
 Specify a function that should be called when the state is entered.
 The params are the dynamic params (path and query alike in one object) of the current url.